Republicans praise Sanders’s criticisms of Democrats’ climate and health legislation

 Republicans amplify Bernie Sanders’s criticisms of Democrats’ climate and health care legislation

-The Independent Socialist from Vermont took to the Senate floor while the Senate was voting on a motion to proceed to pass their proposed legislation called the Inflation Reduction Act.
-Mr Sanders made his remarks just as Vice President Kamala Harris arrived to break the tie to allow debate to begin.
+The independent socialist from Vermont took to the Senate floor while it voted on a motion to proceed to pass their proposed legislation called the Inflation Reduction Act.
+Mr Sanders made his remarks just as vice president Kamala Harris arrived to break the tie to allow debate to begin.

 Mr Sanders spent a few minutes as the vote was occurring on the Senate floor by himself before he pointed out that the Congressional Budget Office downplayed the effect on rising places of Democrats’ proposed legislation.